Aimnor/Aimnor/rendercv_output/Marion_FABRE_CV.md

   - Identification of needs, technology benchmark

-  - Creation of a bench prototype (Raspberry Pi 3, PCB conception, scripting in python/C and HMI in C#)
+  - Creation of a bench prototype (Raspberry Pi 3, PCB conception, scripting in python\/C and HMI in C\#)

   - Writing of documentation and financial report